kite-sdk/kite-examples/dataset/README.md

 # Cloudera Development Kit - Examples Module

 The Examples Module is a collection of examples for the CDK.
+See [HelloCDK.java](src/main/java/com/cloudera/cdk/examples/data/HelloCDK.java) for a HelloWorld style example.

 ## Example - Products Dataset